 Help for transportation.

 According to the blog, No Bohns About It, “One of the hardest things about getting a new placement is scheduling all the things.
 Depending on the age of the child and their circumstances you will likely need to schedule pediatrician visits, dental examinations, and eye appointments.
 It’s not uncommon to need to see the pediatrician or dentist fairly regularly when a placement first arrives.
 There are lots of reasons for this, two common ones in foster care are children needing to make up missed immunizations or needing dental work due to poor nutrition or neglect.
 Search out doctors with evening and weekend hours whenever possible.
-Kids in foster care get medicaid, so while searching around you also need to make sure you select doctors who take medicaid.”
+Kids in foster care get Medicaid, so while searching around you also need to make sure you select doctors who take Medicaid.”

 Ms. Bohn, the author of the aforementioned blog, refers to her experience with transporters: “They pick up kids, and drive them to the agency for a weekly visit with their parents.
 Since there is nowhere for foster parents to park or wait, our agency actually prefers this.
 Most agencies have some kind of transportation available to working parents, so ask ask ask for it.
-Visits will be cancelled, changed to a different time, or rescheduled to a different day constantly.
-As a working parent you will give yourself (and your boss) a headache if you try to take off work for visits.
+Visits will be canceled, changed to a different time, or rescheduled to a different day constantly.
+As a working parent, you will give yourself (and your boss) a headache if you try to take off work for visits.
 If there is absolutely no one from the agency to drive, ask about evening or weekend visits.
 Still a no-go?
 I’d seriously suggest hiring a babysitter to do the transportation for visits.
 You and your job security will thank me later.”
 Finding help with “all the things” related to transporting an additional child or children will help ease your mind and help you balance your force.